 Water and High Efficiency Fixtures

-Some residence houses have been updated with high-efficiency water fixtures including Residence Commons itself.
-Water use dropped 65 per cent and Carleton saves more than $20,000 a year.
+All residence houses are eqipped with high-efficiency water fixtures including Residence Commons itself.
+Water use dropped 65% and Carleton saves more than $20,000 a year.

 Green Globe Certifications